-A broken axle shaft is a pretty serious repair.
+A broken axle shaft will require a serious repair.
 If your axle shaft breaks, it can cause all sorts of problems for your transmission system.
 Here are a few of the most common questions we get.

 Here are five signs and symptoms to watch for:

 - Oil stains on your driveway: Puddles of oil on your driveway are one of the earliest signs of an axle leak.
 Stains will be particularly noticeable if you’ve been parked for a few hours, as the fluid has more time to drip down from your car and collect on the ground.

 - Strange fluid behind the left-front wheel.
 This is where the driveshaft connects to the transmission.
 If you do a lot of highway driving the oil drops on the driveway may not always be present—but you might notice drops of reddish-brown fluid behind the left front wheel as transmission fluid leaks out.

 - Dampness around the axle shaft seal.
 Like the oil stains we mentioned earlier, as the leak gets more severe it’s more likely to cause fluid to leak onto the ground.
 But leaking fluid can also find its way onto the exhaust system, resulting in a burning smell when the exhaust is warm.
 The leak can also contaminate your brake shoes, causing funny noises and affecting your braking ability.